 - Dependency management scripts

-- Generate custom documents/reports
+- Generate custom documents or reports

 Or any custom feature that operates on your code/dependencies.
 In fact, all FOSSA itself is built off of our own API.

-API documentation and access is currently only available to Enterprise customers.
 Please contact [email protected] if you'd like to learn more.